Why Investing in Employees’ Financial Well-Being Makes Good Business Sense

 During time of economic uncertainty, people recognize the need to make sound financial decisions to improve their fiscal well-being and prepare for the future.
 To meet this need, broad financial education has become a desirable benefit that employers can provide for their workforce.

 When choosing a financial education course, it is important to select a program that can meet the needs of a wide variety of people.
-Our comprehensive workshop, The Complete Financial Management Workshop®, is particularly well suited for working individuals who need to plan for retirement and make sound financial decisions to help protect their families and their assets. it will provide the people in your organization with a strong foundation in the six key areas of personal finance – risk management, cash management, investment concepts, tax management, retirement planning, and estate planning – and help strengthen the financial planning efforts they already have in place.
+Our comprehensive services are particularly well suited for working individuals who need to plan for retirement and make sound financial decisions in seeking to help protect their families and their assets. it will provide the people in your organization with a strong foundation in the six key areas of personal finance – risk management, cash management, investment concepts, tax management, retirement planning, and estate planning – and help strengthen the financial planning efforts they already have in place.

 Fifty percent of workers in the 2008 Employee Benefits Trends Study indicated they would like access to general financial planning information at the workplace – up from 30% in 2007. -Benefits Selling Magazine, June 2008

 The benefits of providing financial education at the workplace are wide ranging.
 People are in need of money management knowledge and skills to manage debt, save for major purchases such as a home, allocate and choose investments for their retirement and investment portfolios, and pay for their children’s college educations.
-The Complete Financial Management Workshop® addresses real-life concerns and provides tools that will last a lifetime.
+Our services address real-life concerns and provides tools that will last a lifetime.
 Participants will develop healthy approaches to their personal finances and retirement planning.
-With the knowledge they gain, they will become more confident making financial decisions to pursue their family’s overall financial goals and help improve their financial futures.
+With the knowledge they gain, they will become more confident making financial decisions to pursue their family’s overall financial goals and seek to help improve their financial futures.

 Two-thirds of respondents (ages 23 to 28) in the 2009 Young Adults & Money survey said they would like their employers to offer education and guidance on a range of financial topics that go beyond typical employee benefits. -Business Wire, March 31 2009